JericoJr/TaskManager/README.md

 # Task Manager Web App

-A simple Task Manager web application built using Flask, Python, HTML, CSS, Jinja, and JavaScript.
-This project demonstrates basic web app functionality, including routing, templates, and features like kuser logins, email notifications, task scheduling.
+A modern Task Manager Web Application built with Flask, Python, HTML, CSS, Jinja, and JavaScript.

+This project helps users create, edit, organize, and track tasks efficiently through a task table that stores key details such as the title, description, deadline, priority, and status.
+Tasks can be sorted and filtered by date, priority, status, or other fields, making it easier to manage both short- and long-term goals.

+To keep users on track, the app supports automated email reminders scheduled with GitHub Actions (cron workflow):

+-9 AM UTC (5 AM EDT) → Sends reminders for tasks due today

+-12 AM UTC (8 PM EDT) → Sends reminders for tasks due tomorrow

+All user accounts and tasks are stored locally in an SQLite database.
+Users can register with their email and password, and multiple accounts are supported—ensuring each user’s tasks remain securely linked to their profile.

+For better visualization, the app includes a real-time calendar that dynamically updates with task deadlines, allowing users to view tasks by day, week, or month and drill down into specific dates.

 ---

-## Features
+## 🚀 Features

-- Flask-based backend with routing and templating
-- Task management functionality: Ability to create, schedule, edit, and delete tasks
-- Ability to organize and priotize Tasks by levels from low, medium, and high and check if they are completed or in-progress
-- Ability to filter out tasks in the tasks table according to its categories by their date, deadline, status, priority, date of         creation, and etc.
+- 🔐 **User Authentication** – Register, log in, and manage personal tasks.
+- 🗂️ **Task Management** – Create, edit, delete, and mark tasks as completed or in-progress.
+- ⚡ **Prioritization & Filtering** – Organize and filter tasks within tasks table by priority (low, medium, high), status, deadlines, or creation date.
-- Email notifications for new user signup and optional task deadline using Flask-Mail
+- 📬 **Email Notifications** – For new user signup and forgot-password including optional email task deadline reminders.
-- Real-time Calendar with up-to date tasks's deadline
+- 📅 **Real-time Calendar** – Visualize task deadlines by the day, week, and month.
-- Includes a progress bar and statistics table to track task info and usage
+- 📊 **Progress Tracking** – Includes a progress bar, statistics table, and summary of urgent tasks.
-- Includes a summary section and reminders lists to showcase important tasks that are due for the user today or within that week
+- ⏰ **Reminders** – Highlight the top 3 important tasks due today or next following tasks by their deadline.

+---

+## 🛠️ Tech Stack
+- **Backend**: Flask (Python)
+- **Frontend**: HTML, CSS, JavaScript, Jinja2
+- **Database**: SQLite (default)

 ---